-Our operations might be affected by the occurrence of a natural disaster or other catastrophic event, and have been (and will continue to be) affected by the COVID-19 pandemic
+Our operations might be affected by the occurrence of a natural disaster or other catastrophic event, and have been (and will continue to be) affected by the COVID-19 pandemic.

 We depend on our customers continued demand and solvency at our facilities for the continued operation of our business.
 While we maintain disaster recovery plans, they might not adequately protect us.
-Despite any precautions we take for natural disasters or other catastrophic events, these events, including terrorist attack, a pandemic (including the COVID-19 pandemic), epidemic or outbreak of a disease, hurricanes, tornadoese, fire, floods and ice and snow storms, could result in damage to and closure of our or our customers' facilities or the infrastructure on which such facilities rely.
-As described herein, the COVID-19 pandemic, her COVID-19 pandemic, as a disease, hurricanes, tornadoes, fire, floods and ice and snow storus for infrastructure on which such facilities rely.
-As described herein, the COVID-19 pandemic as already, and may continue to, disrupt our operations, though the full extent of such impact remains uncertain.
+Despite any precautions we take for natural disasters or other catastrophic events, these events, including terrorist attack, a pandemic (including the COVID-19 pandemic), epidemic or outbreak of a disease, hurricanes, tornadoes, fire, floods and ice and snow storms, could result in damage to and closure of our or our customers' facilities or the infrastructure on which such facilities rely.
+As described herein, the COVID-19 pandemic has already, and may continue to, disrupt our operations, though the full extent of such impact remains uncertain.
 Such disruptions could include significant delays in the shipments of our products, reduce our capacity to provide services, adversely impact unique manufacturing capabilities, result in our customers' inability to pay for our products or services and, ultimately, result in the loss of revenue and clients.
 Although we carry business interruption insurance policies and typically have provisions in our contracts that protect us in certain events, our coverage might not be adequate to compensate us for all losses that may occur.
 Any natural disaster or catastrophic event affecting us or our customers could have a significant negative impact on our operations and financial performance.